Snektron/Xenodon/README.md

 ![TNG-100](screenshots/TNG100.gif)

 Rendering of the TNG100-2 volume from the [TNG project](http://tng-project.org/).
-This volume is synthesized almost 700 million gas cells from snapshot 99, processed to a volume of 2048³.
+This volume is synthesized almost 700 million gas cells from snapshot 99, processed to a volume of 2048³ voxels.

 ![TNG-300](screenshots/TNG300.png)

 Rendering of the TNG300-3 volume, also from the TNG project.
 1024³ voxels constructed from over 224 million gas cells.

 It should be noted that the latter two do not reach interactive framerates.
-Tests results from a Nvidia Titan X (pascal) 12 GB reach about 20 FPS on the DDA algorithm.
+Tests results from a Nvidia Titan X (pascal) 12 GB reach about 20 FPS with the DDA algorithm on the TNG300 volume, and below that for the TNG100 volume.

 ## Compiling
 Several dependencies are automatically downloaded and compiled, however, the X.org and Direct render output backends in particular require some additional system libraries: